-Besides photography and travelling, letter writing is something I picked up quite recently.
+Besides photography and travelling, letter writing to penpals is something I picked up quite recently.

 Not the kind that asks me to pay my bills

 for the $700 fountain pen I bought but the kind that gives me a glimpse into say the weather in Sweden; a healthy discussion of an episode of Doctor Who or even a birthday wish!

 Yes, I love that more than 100 people I have not spoken to in the past year send me their yearly Happy Birthday greetings on Facebook but an actual letter?
 That would really make my day!